PyO3/pyo3/guide/src/building_and_distribution.md

 3. Ensure that the `.whl` is correctly marked as `abi3`.
 For projects using `setuptools`, this is accomplished by passing `--py-limited-api=cp3x` (where `x` is the minimum Python version supported by the wheel, e.g. `--py-limited-api=cp35` for Python 3.5) to `setup.py bdist_wheel`.

+### Minimum Python version for `abi3`

+We provide `abi3-py36`/`abi3-py37`/... features to set the minimum required Python version for abi3 wheel.
+E.g., if you set `abi3-py36` feature, you can build `cp36-abi3-manylinux2020_x86_64.whl` using Python 3.8.

+To ensure ABI compatibility, we don't allow setting a minimum version higher than the system Python version.
+E.g., if you set `abi3-py38` and try to compile the crate with Python 3.6, it just fails.

 ## Cross Compiling

 Cross compiling PyO3 modules is relatively straightforward and requires a few pieces of software: